Child Drowned for an Hour Survives, 1986

-Read of how a little girl survived a 1-hour submersion in freezing creek water one Summer in Utah.
+A little girl survived a 1-hour submersion in freezing creek water one Summer in Utah.
 On a hot June day the birds were singing, the bees buzzing, and mum’s voice on the phone wafted through the warm air, so warm after a late start to Summer.
-Her reassuring tones set her blond-haired...
+Her reassuring tones set her blond-haired toddler at ease...
 Continue Reading →

 US Airforce Almost Nukes Spain, 1966